 4. Bed Bugs

-Bed bugs are hitchhikers, living inside – other houses, hotel rooms, school, dorms – places where you might spend some time and give them the opportunity to hide in your clothing, backpack, or suitcase and hitch a ride to your house.
+Bed bugs are hitchhikers, living inside other houses, hotel rooms, school, dorms, etc. Places where you might spend some time and give them the opportunity to hide in your clothing, backpack, or suitcase and hitch a ride to your house.

 How do bedbugs hitch a ride?
 Bed bugs can hide in many places.
-They love clutter – when your kids visit a friend and the bedroom is cluttered, the bed bugs have many places they can hide and easily transfer to your child’s backpack, sleeping bag, or discarded clothing for a ride to your house.
+They love clutter.
+When your kids visit a friend and the bedroom is cluttered, the bed bugs have many places they can hide and easily transfer to your child’s backpack, sleeping bag, or discarded clothing for a chance to go home with you.

-In a hotel room, suitcases, purses, and clothing piled on the floor or the bed make great taxis for the bed bugs to ride into your home.
+In a hotel room, suitcases, purses, and clothing piled on the floor or the bed make suitable travel options for them as well.

 A recently hatched bed bug is pale white or tan in color, has 6 legs, and may have a red abdomen if they have recently had a meal (blood).
 The adult bed bug is a reddish-brown color and has an oval-shaped body similar in size to an apple seed.
 They might be flat, or have more of a bulging oval shape if they have eaten recently.

 Bed bug treatment requires a professional who is licensed and knowledgeable about eliminating bed bugs.
-They are very tiny and hide in places we can’t get to, such as behind walls and in cracks and crevices.
+They are very tiny and hide in places we can’t get to, such as behind walls as well as in cracks and crevices.

 In addition to professional eradication, you need to take the following steps to make your house an inhospitable environment for bed bugs.
 If one does make its way into the house, the infestation will be minimal and much easier to take care of.

-- Eliminate Clutter: Bed bugs LOVE clutter.
-Eliminate clutter, and you are eliminating infinite opportunities for a bed bug to hide and lay eggs.
+- Eliminate Clutter: Eliminate clutter, and you are eliminating infinite opportunities for a bed bug to hide and lay eggs.